 Music Meditation: We know that music has the ability to bring emotion and memory.
 Would a scary movie have us on edge if it weren’t for the intense crescendos we hear?
+And in reverse, how do we open our hearts when soft music plays?
 When a familiar song is played over a loud speaker, do you want to dance, sing, hum or cry?

 Click Here to Try Music Meditation.